AlbrechtL/welle.io/README.md

 General Information
 ---
 The following libraries and their development files are needed:

 * Qt 6.2 (Qt 6.1 and below is not supported)
 * FFTW3f
 * libfaad
 * librtlsdr
 * libusb

-# WARNING: The following lines are outdated because of Qt 6.2 porting actives

 Debian / Ubuntu Linux
 ---
-This section shows how to compile welle.io on Debian or Ubuntu (tested with Ubuntu 20.04).
+This section shows how to compile welle.io on Debian or Ubuntu (tested with Ubuntu 22.04).

 1. Install the base requirements